-Overarching Need - MAP data indicates many students, 42-44% falling below the 41st percentile level in Reading and Math.
-In addition, 60 percent of students in grades K-8 did not meet projected growth in Reading Significant learning gaps and achievement in Reading stand out as a weakness and area for improvement.
+Overarching Need - MAP data indicates many students, 40% falling below the 41st percentile level in Math, and 45% falling below the 41st percentile level in Reading.
+In addition, 45 percent of students in grades K-8 did not meet projected growth in Reading nor Math.
+Significant learning gaps and achievement in Reading stand out as a weakness and area for improvement.
 Demographic data among Gifted and SWD students indicate 60 percent or greater of students who did not meet Reading projected growth targets.
+A continued focus on stronger implementation of the MTSS framework with fidelity to address learning, as well as, behavioral needs will support teachers in differentiating instruction to meet identified learning needs of all students.
+A multi-tiered system of supports and thorough understanding of a comprehensive MTSS program and tiered approach to supporting students academically and behaviorally is a current need.
+A supportive learning environment that maximizes instruction is an overarching need.

-Root Causes to be Addressed 44% of students in grades 1-8 are not meeting meeting "on grade level" reading proficiency nor meeting their projected learning growth goals.
-The majority of this percentage fall into the SWD subgroup.
+i - Root Causes to be Addressed 45% of students in grades 1-8 are not meeting meeting "on grade level" reading proficiency nor meeting their projected learning growth goals The majority of this percentage fall into the SWD subgroup.
 Best research practices that address differentiation for the academic, social and behavioral needs of students whom live in poverty and a stronger knowledge base of the systemic, explicit reading instructional HMH curriculum practiced with fidelity are identified as root causes for the percentage of students not meeting proficiency.
 Interventionist to assist in the identification of students' learning and behavioral needs, as well as, support in implementation of targeted interventions will provide stronger resources to the staff and students to better address learning needs and monitor students progress.
 Further PD in utilizing MAP data to differentiate for students' learning needs and utilizing Study Island Learning Pathways to effectively target, as well as, monitor student performance is needed in order to better equip staff with providing instructional opportunities that allow optimal growth for all students.
-This is a root cause and not a contributing cause or symptom Yes This is something we can affect Yes Impacted Programs IDEA - Special Education School and District Effectiveness Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Parent and Family Engagement Program Title II, Part A, Preparing, Training and Recruiting High-Quality Teachers, Principals and other School Leaders Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth Program Title IV, Part A - Student Support and Academic Enrichment
+This is a root cause and not a Yes contributing cause or symptom This is something we can affect Yes Impacted Programs IDEA - Special Education School and District Effectiveness Title I - Part A - Improving Academic Achievement of Disadvantaged Title I, Part A - Parent and Family Engagement Program Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth Program balanced literacy reading instruction grounded in "growth mindset" reading practices.
+Wilson Fundations will assist in building phonics among students who have not demonstrated growth and/or achievement.

-Additional Responses A district wide reading program, HMH Into Reading, has been chosen by a panel of Reading educators in Chattooga County Schools as an avenue to provide research based, balanced literacy reading instruction grounded in "growth mindset" reading practices.
-Wilson Fundations will assist in building phonics among students who have not
+Additional Responses A district wide reading program, HMH Into Reading, has been chosen by a panel of Reading educators in Chattooga County Schools as an avenue to provide research based,